 CBD-specific pet products might be an alternative treatment to consider.
 They are available in digestible biscuits, capsules (pilled or spilled on the pet’s food) or oils (dropped on the tongue) and are widely consumed by dogs and cats to mitigate pain, inflammation, seizures and anxiety.

 Sadly, while senior dogs are more prone to age-related conditions, many suffer from separation anxiety at all ages.
-Separation anxiety is common and may surface for a variety of reasons: either the dog is uber attached to his human; suffers from loneliness, boredom and minimal activity; has experienced a recent change in routine or has an abusive past.
+Separation anxiety is common and may surface for a variety of reasons: either the dog is uber attached to his human; suffers from loneliness, boredom and minimal activity or has experienced a recent change in routine or (worse) has an abusive past.

 Providing mental stimulation and daily exercise is the first anecdote to assuaging separation anxiety; if not a daily prescription for all dogs in meeting their health and wellness needs.
 For the severely traumatized dogs that just can’t help their inner turmoil, regardless of their owner’s best efforts, the calming effect of cannabis is certainly worth considering vs harsh medications such as Prozac.
 A Certified Animal Behaviorist and/or the family Veterinarian should always be consulted before any medications of any kind are considered.

-Medical cannabis for dogs, cats and even horses, lacks the financial backing of big Pharma and there are no meaningful studies or clinical trials to draw from.
-It may be years before actual clinical tests are launched with dogs and cats (vs rats) as the subject.
+Medical cannabis for dogs, cats and even horses, lacks the financial backing of big Pharma and there are no meaningful studies or clinical trials to draw from presently.
 Those Veterinarians who embrace holistic alternatives are tapping their toes in the emerging arena of cannabis-based remedies with faithful reliance on patient improvement and owner feedback.